-* Jefferson County deals include haircuts for JPMorgan, others
+* Jefferson County deals include haircuts for JPMorgan,

 * Agreements should speed end of landmark bankruptcy